The many branches of the Fediverse

 You can use a plugin to implement the ActivityPub protocol for a Wordpress blog.
 Same with Drupal.
 Readers will be able to follow blog posts on Mastodon and other federated platforms that support ActivityPub.

-Matrix fits all the characteristics of a Fediverse protocol: "It is decentralised, developed and operated by distinct providers (something like email but for social networks).
+Matrix fits all the characteristics of a protocol for federated social networks: "It is decentralised, developed and operated by distinct providers (something like email but for social networks).
 It consists of multiple social apps and websites, where users of each site can communicate with users of any of the other compatible sites."

 As an example of a Matrix address: I am @axbom:xbm.se on Matrix.